-Total acquisition costs incurred by the Company in connection with its purchase of Culture Kings primarily related to third-party legal, accounting and tax diligence fees, were \$3.3 million.
+Total acquisition costs incurred by the Company in connection with its purchase of Culture Kings primarily related to third-party legal, accounting and tax diligence fees, which were \$3.3 million.
 These costs are recorded in general and administrative expenses in the consolidated statements of income for the year ended December 31, 2021.

 Goodwill of \$264.5 million, none of which is deductible for tax purposes, represents the excess purchase price over the estimated fair value assigned to tangible and identifiable intangible assets acquired and liabilities assumed.
 The goodwill arising from the acquisition consists largely of anticipated synergies related to combining Culture Kings with the Company's existing operations.
+See Note 6, "Goodwill," for additional information about goodwill impairment.